knight212121/Forge/README.md

-# A health and habit tracking backend that is work in progress
+# Forge: Note taking and habit tracking.
+A minimalist backend API for note-taking and habit tracking, built with Node.js, Express, and PostgreSQL.
+Currently in early development with JWT-based authentication.